waymondo/vscode-todoist/README.md

 Finally, set the `todoist.apiToken` setting to your Todoist API token which can be found [here](https://todoist.com/prefs/integrations).

-If you would like to set a global Todoist Project ID to capture all todos when not in a workspace, set `todoist.projectId` in your user settings as well.
+You may set `todoist.projectId` in your user and workspaces settings manually or with the commands above.

 ## Project Goals & Motivation